doubleirish/ssia-milestone-1-2-db/README.md

             </dependency>
 ```

+## Setup a DB Backed UserDetailsService
-##### Define sc user service
+##### Define USER and AUTHORITY tables

 Under src/main/resources add a schema.sql file
 and define the SQL Tables
-to store user information and the zero or more authorities they have.
+to store the user's credentials and the zero or more authorities they have.
 ```
 drop table if exists AUTHORITY;
 drop table if exists USER;